- Written by Dr.Mehmet Demircioglu

 Trichoscopy can show details that are not visible in normal photographs.
 It may reveal perifollicular redness, scale around the hair shafts, empty follicular openings, white scarred areas, or other signs that the skin is not behaving like a normal recipient area.

-In selected cases, a biopsy can be important.
+In selected cases, a biopsy can help.
 But even biopsy must be planned correctly.
 Taking tissue from a completely smooth, inactive center may not answer the question.
 The more useful information often comes from the active border where remaining hairs, redness, scale, and symptoms may still be present.

-If I suspect lichen planopilaris or another scarring alopecia, I do not want to guess.
+If lichen planopilaris or another scarring process is possible, guessing is the wrong approach.
 Sometimes the correct answer is not a smaller graft number.
 Sometimes the correct answer is no surgery until the diagnosis is medically controlled.

 Why can active inflammation make surgery unsafe?

 Active lichen planopilaris can make surgery unsafe because it may attack follicles in the area where new grafts are placed.
-The transplanted hair is not protected by magic.
+Transplanted hair is not necessarily protected.
 It is still hair living inside skin that must accept it, heal around it, and support it with blood supply.

 If the inflammatory activity is still present, a transplant can become frustrating for both the patient and the surgeon.
 The surgery may look technically clean in the early period, yet the grafts may grow poorly, thin later, or sit inside a scalp that continues to scar.
 That is not a failure solved by simply adding more grafts.

-I am especially cautious when patients describe burning, soreness, itching, tightness, or a crawling sensation in the thinning area.
-These symptoms do not prove lichen planopilaris by themselves, but they make me slow down.
+Burning, soreness, itching, tightness, or a crawling sensation in the thinning area deserves caution.
+These symptoms do not prove lichen planopilaris by themselves, but they should slow the surgical decision.
 A transplant should not be used to cover up an active diagnosis that still needs medical control.

-This is different from a controlled inflammatory scalp condition such as stable scalp psoriasis before a hair transplant, where surgery may be possible when the skin is calm.
-In scarring alopecia, I worry not only about irritation.
+This is different from a controlled inflammatory scalp condition such as stable scalp psoriasis before a hair transplant, where surgery may be possible when the skin is settled.
+With this diagnosis, I worry not only about irritation.
 I worry about permanent follicle loss and future graft survival.

 How do I judge whether the donor area is safe?

-The donor area is the lifetime budget of the patient.
+The donor area sets the surgical limit of the patient.
 If scarring alopecia affects the donor area, the operation becomes much more risky.
 Even if the visible problem is on top, I still examine the back and sides carefully because donor weakness can change the whole plan.

-I look at hair density, hair caliber, follicular unit pattern, miniaturization, skin quality, and any signs of inflammation.
-If the donor has patches, redness, scale, pain, or unusual thinning, I do not want to remove grafts before understanding why.
+Hair density, hair caliber, follicular unit pattern, miniaturization, skin quality, and any signs of inflammation all matter.
+If the donor has patches, redness, scale, pain, or unusual thinning, grafts should not be removed before the reason is understood.
 Taking grafts from an unsafe donor can create permanent regret.

-This is one reason I often connect this discussion with donor area planning in hair transplant surgery.
+Donor area planning matters even more in medically complex cases.
 The donor area is not just a source of numbers.
 It is a living resource that must remain stable for years.

-Some patients ask whether beard or body hair can solve the problem if the scalp donor is questionable.
+Beard or body hair can look like a solution when the scalp donor is questionable.
 Sometimes alternative donor sources can help repair selected areas, but they do not remove the need for disease control.
 If the recipient skin is still active, changing the donor source does not solve the main problem.

-In a patient with scarring alopecia, I become even more protective about the donor.
+In these patients, donor protection becomes even more important.
 Overharvesting is already a serious problem in ordinary hair transplant planning.
 In a medically complex case, poor donor judgment can make future repair much harder.
-My article on donor area overharvesting explains why graft numbers should never be treated like an unlimited resource.
+Donor area overharvesting explains why graft numbers should never be treated like an unlimited resource.

 Can medication make a hair transplant possible later?

-Medication may make surgery possible later in selected patients, but it is not a simple bridge to a guaranteed transplant.
+Medication may make surgery possible later in patients whose case fits, but it is not a simple bridge to a guaranteed transplant.
 The first purpose of medical treatment is to calm the disease and protect the remaining hair.
 Surgery comes only after the scalp has shown that it can stay quiet.

-When I discuss medication before a hair transplant, I am usually thinking about stabilizing native hair and making a better surgical decision.
+In ordinary planning, medication before a hair transplant may help stabilize native hair and make the surgical decision clearer.
 With scarring alopecia, medication has an even more serious role because it may be controlling the process that would otherwise damage grafts.

-I do not advise patients to stop or change medications on their own to become eligible for surgery.
+Patients should not stop or change medications on their own to become eligible for surgery.
 If a dermatologist is controlling lichen planopilaris with a treatment plan, the surgeon should respect that medical history.
-The question is not whether the patient can stop treatment quickly.
-The question is whether the disease is truly quiet and whether stopping medication would increase the risk of relapse.
+I would check whether the disease is truly quiet and whether stopping medication would increase the risk of relapse.

 Sometimes the safest advice is to delay surgery and continue medical observation.
 That can feel disappointing, but it is not passive.
 A careful delay can prevent a patient from spending donor grafts on skin that is not ready, and it can protect the chance of a more natural result later.